 Furthermore, the Hori Onyx connects to your PS4 console via Bluetooth and includes a built-in motor for vibration.
 Despite all the things the Hori Onyx gets right, it’s not exactly perfect.
 Regrettably, there is no headphone jack.
 Most egregious, however, is the lack of an internal gyroscope and lightbar.
 Omitting these means you won’t be playing any VR games with the Hori Onyx.
-That being said, the Hori Onyx is one of the most affordable PS4 controllers with the Xbox One controller layout.
+Yet, the Hori Onyx is one of the most affordable PS4 controllers with the Xbox One controller layout.

 2. Nacon Asymmetric Wireless

 For some, Sony’s DualShock 4 controller is a bit on the small side.
-The Asymmetrical Wireless controller by accessory specialist Nacon is a chunkier option that takes its cues from the Xbox One controller.
+The Asymmetrical Wireless Controller by accessory specialist Nacon is a chunkier option that takes its cues from the Xbox One controller.
 Aside from the heftier body, the real selling point of the Asymmetric Wireless is the asymmetric analog stick configuration, hence the name.
-Furthermore, the face buttons, shoulder buttons and touch pad are all slightly larger compared to the standard DualShock 4.
+Furthermore, the face buttons, shoulder buttons and touchpad are all slightly larger compared to the standard DualShock 4.
 Aesthetically speaking, there’s not all that much to boast about.
 The Nacon Asymmetric Wireless controller is made from plain matte black plastic.

-On the other hand, the Nacon Asymmetric Wireless controller boasts seven hours of battery life, a marked improvement over Sony’s DualShock 4.
+On the other hand, the Nacon Asymmetric Wireless controller boasts seven hours of battery life – a marked improvement over Sony’s DualShock 4.
 Furthermore, the Nacon Asymmetric Wireless can also be used with your PC, effectively killing two birds with one stone.

 3. Nacon Revolution Unlimited Pro

-The Nacon Asymmetric Wireless controller has causal gaming enthusiasts covered, but what if you’re looking for something competition-worthy?
+The Nacon Asymmetric Wireless controller has causal gaming enthusiasts covered, but what if you’re looking for something competition worthy?
 If you’re in the market for a tournament-ready controller, Nacon has you covered there as well.
-The Revolution Unlimited Pro makes a strong argument for the best PS4 controller available, and for good reason.
+The Revolution Unlimited Pro makes a strong argument for the best PS4 controller available – and for good reason.
 The Nacon Revolution Unlimited Pro features a larger, more ergonomic body, designed to fit in most hands comfortably.
 For fans of the Xbox One controller, the offset analog sticks are also present.

 Furthermore, there are four programmable buttons on the backside of the Revolution Unlimited Pro.
 These buttons can be mapped to existing inputs, like the face buttons, allowing gamers to execute actions without having to remove their thumbs from the analog sticks.
-There’s no denying that the Nacon Revolution Unlimited Pro is a fantastic controller.
-However, all those bells and whistles are going to cost you.
+There’s no denying that the Nacon Revolution Unlimited Pro is a fantastic controller; however, all those bells and whistles are going to cost you.

 4. SCUF Vantage